 Freelancer Best Practices

-First and foremost, we exist as a company to provide the best possible platform for Freelancers to meet potential Clients and, hopefully, do business with each other.
-In order to achieve that mission, we are providing you with Best Practices which includes resources and strategies of how you can excel as a Freelancer on the FreeeUp Marketplace.
+First and foremost, we exist as a marketplace to provide the best possible platform for Freelancers to meet potential Clients and, hopefully, do business with each other.
+Strong communication is the core of the platform and is what keeps clients coming back.

-These Best Practices are created from our experience in the remote hiring world for the past 5+ years.
-Our team has been on both sides of the coin as Freelancers and Clients so we have experience and insight on what both are looking for.
+These Best Practices are created from our experience in the remote hiring world for the past 7+ years.
+Our founders have been on both sides of the coin as Freelancers and Clients so we have experience and insight on what both are looking for.